SquadFM/Squad-Field-Manual/README.md

 ## Training
 - Do the training.
 Then do it again.
 - Practice on Jensen's range and practice a lot!
 Try weapons, mortars, tanks, fly the helicopter, have fun and explore everything.
-Get used to rifle optics and see how far you can shoot.
+Get used to rifle optics and see how far you can hit targets.
-- If you want to train on a different map than Jensen's Range, open your console and type AdminChangeLayer - a list will show up with all maps and game modes and you can choose one of them.
+- If you want to train on a different map than Jensen's Range, open your console and type AdminChangeLayer.
+A list will show up with all maps and game modes and you can choose one of them.
 If the map has a timer that prevents you from getting into a vehicle or flying the helicopter open your console and type AdminSlomo 150, which will speed up time.
-You can set time back to normal speed with AdminSlomo 1.
+You can set time back to normal with AdminSlomo 1.
 - You can explore a map with Shift + P. Move around with your usual movement keys.
-Find more information below under ## Admin Camera.
+Find more information below under [Admin Camera](#admin-camera).
 - Want to check out being a Squad Leader?
 Create a squad in the deployment menu (just name a squad and you'll be SL).
-Make sure to grab a SL kit.
-You can use map markers and place structure foundations (though you'll need a non-SL role to build them (the SL does not have a shovel).
+Make sure to grab the SL kit from an ammo box.
+You can use map markers and place structure foundations (though you'll need a non-SL role to build them.
+The SL does not have a shovel).
 - Want to be a Commander and call in air strikes?
 Create a squad first, then click on "Volunteer as Commander" and get your binos out, open your radial menu and click on "Request Tactical Support from Commander".
 Then go to the deployment screen and approve the request (right mouse click on the target area).

 [Back to top](#squad-field-manual)

 ## Steam Workshop Maps
-- The Squads Steam Workshop contains several training maps.
+-Squad's Steam Workshop contains several training maps.
 Here are two maps that you might like.
 - Access the link below and subscribe to either map.
 Then restart Squad.
 - ERENEJ's Aim Training - https://steamcommunity.com/sharedfiles/filedetails/?id=2065975972&searchtext=training
     - To play this map open the console and type AdminChangeLayer AimTrainingMod